BernardoRamalhete/netflixclone/README.md

 <h2></h2>
 <h3 align='center'>What does this app do?</h3>
-<p>This app uses the <a href='https://www.themoviedb.org/'>TMDB API</a> to get movies and display then and their information to users hosted in a NOSQL mongoDB.
+<p>This app uses the <a href='https://www.themoviedb.org/'>TMDB API</a> to get movies and display then and their information to users.
+The user's accountes are hosted in a NOSQL mongoDB.
 In this data based is secured the users profiles, with name, email, and a hashed password (using JWT).
 Each user has his own profiles list, that it cans make full CRUD opperations.
 The entire webdesign is fully modular by using react to re-utilise and dynamically update the front end interface.
 Futhermore, the application interface was made using multiple css styles to be as close as possible from the <a href='http://www.netflix.com.br'>netflix's original page.</a></p>

 <h2></h2>